-Most kids I run across won’t eat the other things that it takes to maintain a healthy vegan or vegeterian diet, (tofu or tempeh etc) they won’t always eat the nuts, seeds, grains or vegetables and the other essential nutrients needed for a healthy plant based diet.
+Most kids I run across won’t eat the other things that it takes to maintain a healthy vegan or vegetarian diet, (tofu or tempeh etc) they won’t always eat the nuts, seeds, grains or vegetables and the other essential nutrients needed for a healthy plant based diet.
 Meats paired with healthy fats, proteins and slow burning carbohydrates are what kid’s growing bodies need.
-So I apologize for those of you that may be offended, as I truly didn’t mean to offend you, or say that being vegeterian or vegan was not a healthy choice or lifestyle!
+So I apologize for those of you that may be offended, as I truly didn’t mean to offend you, or say that being vegetarian or vegan was not a healthy choice or lifestyle!

 In the end, it’s all about individual constitution, as each of our bodies are different, and food effects each of us differently.